teodornew/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github Repository

-Readme.md was edites right now
+Readme.md was edited right now.One more edit on github.